 Tip 2 – Reduce Printer Usage

-You’ve seen the message on a thousand emails; we don’t know if it’s helping to reduce waste, but we know it’s worth trying.
+You’ve seen the message on a thousand emails; we don’t know if it’s helping to reduce waste, but we know it’s worth trying – thinkbeforeprinting.org

-Developing an office culture where people think before you print will help to reduce waste, energy usage and will be better for the environment.
+Developing an office culture where people think before you print will help to reduce waste and energy usage.
+In turn, this will be better for the environment.

 However, it’s unlikely that you’ll be able to eliminate printing altogether so consider switching your paper to a recycled paper.
 There are office supplies companies dedicated to green stationery, such as The Green Office.
-It’s their policy to also offset the carbon emissions associated with the delivery of your recycled office supplies by planting a tree for each order over £100.
+In order to offset the carbon emissions associated with the delivery of your recycled office supplies they plant a tree for each order over £100.
+A great policy!

 Tip 3 – A Light Bulb Moment